Showing posts with label SMTs. Show all posts

 Tuesday, September 27, 2022

-The Bullish & the Bearish Market Maker Cycle
+The Bullish and Bearish Market Maker Cycle

 The weekly pattern does not imply the use of a weekly time frame.
 It refers to the pattern that is seen in a 15, 60 or 240 minute chart over a period of a week.
 However, market makers also have seasonal variations of price movement and so it can be seen on longer time frames, though it is probably too slow to be traded effectively.